Anxxity/pvp-revive/README.md

-# pvp-revive Developed for last pvp
+# pvp-revive developed for last pvp

 This script provides a customizable player revive system for FiveM servers.
 It detects when a player is dead or dying and offers a seamless interaction to self-revive using a progress-based system.